torbsd/torbsd.github.io/blog-obfs4.md

 2017/08/05 18:03:29 [INFO]: obfs4proxy - accepting connections
 ```

-Feedback, comments and patches are appreciated, preferably as a [GitHub issue](https://github.com/torbsd/freebsd-ports/issues).
+Feedback, comments and patches are appreciated, preferably as a GitHub issue for [FreeBSD](https://github.com/torbsd/freebsd-ports/issues) or [OpenBSD](https://github.com/torbsd/openbsd-ports/issues).

-The OpenBSD version of obfs4proxy should be ready for public testing soon.

-Both will be submitted to the respective ports trees.
+Both will be submitted to the respective ports trees in due time.

 A final general note on obfsproxy.
 For obvious obfuscation purposes, the TCP port obfs4 listens on is randomized, although the same port will be used between restarts.
 That causes an issue for anyone running a bridge on a residential connection, where some form of port forwarding by port and protocol is necessary.